Ultrabeat

-In 2008, Ultrabeat released "Discolights", a collaboration with Darren Styles and Danny P, which peaked at number twenty three on the UK Singles Chart.
-Their second album, The Weekend Has Landed, released in 2009 and peaked at number twenty nine on the UK Albums Chart.
+In 2008, Ultrabeat released "Discolights" with collaborators Darren Styles and Danny P, which peaked at number 23 on the UK Singles Chart.
+Their second album, released in 2009, The Weekend Has Landed, peaked at number 29 on the UK Albums Chart.

+Di Scala left the group in 2013 to focus on his new band CamelPhat with Dave Whelan, and Rudd took over as the lead vocalist.